Brisbane recycling facility turns used solar panels into valuable materials

 According to Pan Pacific Recycling director John Hill, there is a market for all the recovered materials such as glass, silicon and plastic, along with higher value copper, silver and aluminium.
 However, even with that considered, recycling still costs the company between $10 and $15 a panel.

 So far, the facility has processed 30,000 panels a year, with plans to scale up to 240,000 annually.
-This initiative comes at a critical time, as over 1.2 million solar panels are expected to be decommissioned in Queensland alone next year.
+This initiative comes at a critical time, as over 1.2 million solar panels are expected to be decommissioned in Queensland alone next year and considering the Queensland Government’s ban on dumping solar panels.

 The Smart Energy Council calls for a mandatory national stewardship scheme to maximise material recovery, promote the reuse and recycling of solar panels, and prevent discarded panels from ending up in landfills.